Named the No. 1 place to live by U.S. News & World Report, living in Austin mixes southern comfort with a bohemian flair.

 You may be in store for a long commute.
 Austin drivers lose about 69 hours per person in traffic, according to a 2019 report from data firm INRIX.
 INRIX ranked Austin 18th overall in its assessment of the most congested cities in America.
 Traffic is particularly bad along Interstate 35.

 Are you ready to join the push to “Keep Austin Weird?"
 There are hundreds of reasons to claim your stake in Austin and thousands of apartments ripe for the picking.
-Start your journey and find your special place today.
+Start your journey by checking out apartments to rent or homes to buy in Austin.